‘Building The Cycling City – The Dutch Blueprint For Urban Vitality’

 But the turnaround was not an overnight magical event, they had their share of hurdles to meet.
 Continuous and concentrated measures by cycling advocates, open-minded politicians and some smart thinking and innovation in design planning all led to a more livable and safe cities for the Dutch.
 The nation practically rebelled against the technocrats who were once more focused and favorable towards building wide roads for cars and parking lots before they took on a corrective course post civilian intervention.

-Each of the city went through a strenuous phase before creating its own mark and to become ‘fietser friendly’ (cyclists are known as fietsers in Dutch).
+The authors have narrated history of five Dutch cities which went through a strenuous phase before creating its own mark and to become ‘fietser friendly’ (cyclists are known as fietsers in Dutch).
 With special infrastructure projects that gave exclusive pathways to the fietsers, commuters took the streets on a bicycle in a big way.
 Cycling is one common thread that binds the nation while the cities still go onto hold its cultural and demographic fabric.
 The authors through the book, raise compelling examples from five Dutch cities, where they travelled for research, as ‘blueprints’ for creating an accessible urban cycling culture for the cities who are sinking in congestion crises.

 Groningen, way back in 1960’s, urban planners were moving towards building huge roads that encouraged mass-motoring right through the center of the city.
 It was Max van den Berg who entered municipal politics with an intent to stop them from ruining his town.
 Under his leadership, Groningen was split into four districts where cars had restricted access.
 Later, the apprehensions of critics was cleared as the city center of Groningen got filled with bicycles and pedestrians over a period of time.
 And now, it has become a vibrant and successful model for cities around the other parts of Netherlands.